 Support the needs of residents and agricultural producers by allowing limited, compatible accessory uses, including value-added agriculture, home occupations, on-site employee housing, and agriculture-supporting services.
-Discourage the establishment of industries and businesses that are primarily region-serving (e.g., large-format retail, cause significant traffic impacts).
+Discourage the establishment of industries and businesses that are primarily region-serving or cause significant traffic impacts).